obsproject/obs-websocket/docs/generated/protocol.md

 ### GetSceneSceneTransitionOverride

 Gets the scene transition overridden for a scene.

+Note: A transition UUID response field is not currently able to be implemented as of 2024-1-18.

 - Complexity Rating: `2/5`
 - Latest Supported RPC Version: `1`